Unsupervised Machine Learning Phase Classification for Falicov-Kimball Model: Results

 \subsection{PCA phase classification}

-We begin with an analysis of the order-disorder transition and demonstrate that PCA analysis of both $d$- and $f$-configurations separately reveals the phase boundary between the CDW and disordered phases automatically.
-In Appendix~\ref{app:PCA} we show the number $N_\mathrm{PC}$ of principal components needed to encode 95, 90, 80, and 60\% of the local data variance in the $f$ and $d$ subsystems, thereby clearly demonstrating that there are two distinct regimes.
+We begin with an analysis of the order-disorder transition and demonstrate that PCA of both $d$- and $f$-configurations separately reveals the phase boundary between the CDW and disordered phases automatically.
+In Appendix~\ref{app:localPCA} we show the number $N_\mathrm{PC}$ of principal components needed to encode 95, 90, 80, and 60\% of the local data variance in the $f$ and $d$ subsystems, thereby clearly demonstrating that there are two distinct regimes.
 An ordered one where $N_\mathrm{PC}\simeq 1$ and a disordered one where $N_\mathrm{PC}\gg 1$.

-Fig.~\ref{fig:evr_map} shows the maps of the first (a,b) and second (c,d) EVRs for the $f$ and $d$ configurations, illustrating their ability to identify the position of the phase boundary.
+Figure~\ref{fig:evr_map} shows the maps of the first [Figs.~\ref{fig:evr_map}(a) and ~\ref{fig:evr_map}(b)] and second [Figs.~\ref{fig:evr_map}(c) and ~\ref{fig:evr_map}(d)] EVRs for the $f$ and $d$ configurations, illustrating their ability to identify the position of the phase boundary.
 The value of the first EVR approaches one in the ordered phase and drops to approximately $1/L$ in the disordered phase, acting as an automatically constructed order parameter.
 The transition point coincides with the white dashed line, taken graphically from Ref.~\cite{antipov2016interaction}, which marks the critical temperature.
 The second EVR shows a ridge just above the phase boundary.

-Fig.~\ref{fig:cuts}, presents finite-size scaling of the first and second EVRs as functions of temperature for different values of $U$.
+Figure~\ref{fig:cuts}, presents finite-size scaling of the first and second EVRs as functions of temperature for different values of $U$.
 The scaling of the first EVR in panels (ax) and (bx) confirms that $\epsilon_1$ can be interpreted as the order parameter and that the transition becomes sharper with increasing lattice size.
 The scaling of $L\epsilon_2$ shows that this quantity plays a similar role as the susceptibility, although the phase transition point (vertical dashed line) is better aligned with the inflection point on the left side of the peak than with the moving position of the maximum.